KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Proxy-Article.md

 This article describes the KeyboardKit proxy engine and its utilities.

 iOS keyboard extensions use a **UITextDocumentProxy** to integrate with the currently selected text field.
-It lets you insert and delete text, get the selected text, move the input cursor, etc.
+The proxy lets you insert and delete text, get the currently selected text, move the input cursor, etc.

-The native proxy APIs are however quite limited, which makes it hard to get detailed information about the text and perform many standard keyboard operations.
+The native APIs are however quite limited, and make it hard to get detailed text information and to perform many standard operations.

-For instance, you have to manually write code to get the current word or sentence, understand where the cursor is, perform more sophisticated proxy operations, etc.
+For instance, you have to write code to get the current word or sentence, understand where the cursor is, perform more sophisticated text document proxy operations, etc.

-KeyboardKit adds a bunch of proxy extension to make things easier. ``KeyboardInputViewController`` also has a custom ``KeyboardInputViewController/textDocumentProxy`` that lets you do even more.
+KeyboardKit therefore adds a bunch of extension to the `UITextDocumentProxy` to make things easier. ``KeyboardInputViewController`` also has a custom ``KeyboardInputViewController/textDocumentProxy`` that lets you do even more.

-[KeyboardKit Pro][Pro] adds even more proxy capabilities, such as the ability to read the full document context (content).
+👑 [KeyboardKit Pro][Pro] adds even more proxy capabilities, such as the ability to read the full document context (content).
 Information about Pro features can be found at the end of this article.